Semuc Champey is beautiful, enchanting, and paradise-like and It is definitely worth getting there – if you do it right!

 To get to Semuc Champey, you need to aim for the town of Lanquin.
 Most lodging options will be in the town or in the jungle, but the only way to get to your hostel is by getting to Lanquin first.

-The best way to get to Semuc Champey from Flores or Antigua is by shuttle.
+The best way to get to Semuc Champey from Flores or Antigua is by shuttle bus.

-I went to Semuc from Flores and booked my shuttle with Los Amigos Hostel.
-The price was Q175.
+I went to Semuc Champey from Flores and booked my shuttle with Los Amigos Hostel.
+The price for this particular shuttle as of 2023 should not be more than Q225.

 If you are prone to motion sickness – this is the time to make sure you stocked up on motion sickness aids.
 I am lucky to be able to stand the windest and bumpiest roads, but even I, at one point, felt a bit of a churn in my stomach.